ewienik/git-scripts/README.md

 (`gh`) and Jira CLI (`jira-cli`) to create/modify pull requests and issues.

 There should be a Jira issue, eg `JIRA-123`.
 You should name branches with `jira-123-` prefix.
-In the commit body you should reference the Jira issue `JIRA-123`.
 Default remote is `origin`.
-The number of commits per patch is calculated automatically based on branch names and jira tags in the commit description body.
+The number of commits per patch is calculated automatically based on issue tag in branch names.

 #### Creating a pull request